 - Risk profiling.
 Quantum financial analytics may make it easier for investors to identify and qualify risks, leading to a significant impact for processes involved in choosing investments as well as M&A activity.

 At this point in the evolution of quantum computing, resources are one of the major bottlenecks.
 A scarcity of computational resources capable of this level of functionality means limited implementation options, at least in the near future.
 Unfortunately, it also means companies that have cracked the code on quantum computing can charge a premium for those technologies.

 Meanwhile, real-world problems tend to be high-dimensional.
 As knowledge about the capability of quantum computers in solving such issues becomes more widespread, so will the demand for these technologies.
 Therefore, it may be a while before supply and demand align.

-How Can Businesses Prepare for Quantum Computing?
+How Can Businesses Prepare for Quantum Computing and Other Emerging Technologies?